 Is the course recognised by any Government authority?
 [TOP]

 Due to the practical structure of the program, much of its benefits would have to be jeopardized in order to comply with most 'Government approved' training schemes.
 The structure of our program has evolved over many years (since 1990) and the course enjoys a very high level of success, due largely to the way it is designed and conducted.
 We prefer to keep the integrity of the course intact rather than degrade it in order to gain Government accreditation, which does absolutely nothing to produce better therapists.
+See the next item on this list.

 Is the course recognised by any professional associations?
 [TOP]